TYPE DESIGN INFORMATION PAGE last updated on Tue Oct 3 22:05:32 EDT 2023

 Ukrainian Andrey Konstantinov (b.
 1981, Moscow, lives in Kiev) graduated from the National Technical University of Ukraine in 2002.
 He lived for some time in Tallinn, Estonia.
 He ran PDesign 6.0, and later established the commercial foundry Mint Type.

 David Kettlewell (b.
-Edinburgh, Scotland, 1946), who has been professor at Tartu university in Estonia, and now works from his forest farmhouse in Bollstabruk, Northern Sweden, explains how fonts work and how to work with Fontographer and other programs.
-Kettlewell also runs Fontografia, a medieval and calligraphic type site featuring subpages on Ludovico Vicentino [degli Arrighi], Giovambattista Palatino, and Giovanniantonio Tagliente.
-He also tells us why Fontlab is so much better than Fontographer when developing fonts from scans.
+Edinburgh, Scotland, 1946, d.
+Bollstabruk, Sweden, 2011) moved to Sweden in 1984 to take the role of head of music at a college.
+He was soon putting his musical and linguistic talents to researching and performing early Swedish church and choral music.
+He was a guest lecturer at four of Sweden's universities and for a period a professor at Tartu University in Tallin, Estonia.
+He worked from his forest farmhouse in Bollstabruk, Northern Sweden.
+Kettlewell also ran Fontografia, a medieval and calligraphic type site featuring subpages on Ludovico Vicentino [degli Arrighi], Giovambattista Palatino, and Giovanniantonio Tagliente.
+He also told us why Fontlab is so much better than Fontographer when developing fonts from scans.
+Obituary.

 David Kettlewell is a harper, renaissance musicologist and conductor who illuminate his work with text and type.
 His own work through New Renaissance Fonts is mostly with medieval and renaissance scripts, calligraphic alphabets and ornamental capitals.
 Direct acess.
 MyFonts link for New Renaissance.
 Klingspor link.